vsoch/askci/docs/_docs/deployment/setup.md

 ENABLE_BITBUCKET_AUTH = False
 ```

-GitHub (with and without private) is the default login method, so you cannot enable or disable it.
+GitHub (with and without private) is the default login method, so you cannot enable or disable it, but you will need to provide credentials for it (see below).
 You will still be required to export credentials in secrets.py for it.
 The other methods are provided to allow for login without pull request or issue contribution.
 You will need at least one to log in.
 I've found that Github works the fastest and easiest, and then Google.
 Twitter now requires an actual server name and won't work with localost, but if you are deploying on a server with a proper domain go ahead and use it.
 All avenues are extremely specific with regard to callback urls, so you should be very careful in setting them up.